 You need to get this at a very deep level, because if you’re anything like what I was, blame will leak out in your words or in your body language in times of stress, right when your child most needs your support.
 This will hold back progress.

 Even though my daughter knew that skipping meals and secrecy were likely to re-trigger the illness, and even though she was terrified of ever being ill again, at age 15 she secretly cut down on school lunches.
 I could blame her for that.
 But it is such illogical behaviour that I can only think that forces outwith her control drove her to it.

 The more we let go of judgements and accept that our kids are the way they are, the more we can bring about change.
 Concentrate on living and breathing non-judgement and acceptance towards your child, and make that the culture in your household.

 When people in recovery blame their parents

 You may have come across people who had, or still have, an eating disorder, and who very much lay the blame at their parents’ feet.
 They remember that family life was utter hell.
 Is it possible they had loving parents before the eating disorder hit them and the family home then turned into a war zone?
-Could it be, tragically, that the parents would have continued to be supportive if only they’d had better advice and tools?
+Could it be, tragically, that the parents would have continued to be supportive if only they’d had better advice and access to modern treatment?

 Whichever way the parents had behaved before the illness began, the eating disorder would probably have manifested itself eventually.
 Life, and in particular, our society, supplies triggers aplenty.